'It’s very clear to be seen that I’ve been out on a BMW."

 Dunlop made his history at the TT last June after surpassing his uncle Joey’s record of 26 wins to set a new benchmark of 29, winning both Supersport and Supertwin races for a second consecutive four-timer.

-He is set to make the switch to the German manufacturer for the major road races this year, although Dunlop said he had been “left high and dry a little bit” with his Superbike plans.

-“We've a bit of work to do with the Superbike, we were left high and dry a little bit and we're working hard to get it done,” he said at Cookstown.
+“We've a bit of work to do with the Superbike, we were left high and dry a little bit and we're working hard to get it done,” Dunlop said at Cookstown.

 “Hopefully we get out on it very shortly and at the North West put a show on and then leads us on to the TT.”

-Speaking during the TT Podcast Live launch event on Sunday, Dunlop said his team was “under a bit of pressure” with the NW200 and TT on the horizon.
+Speaking during the TT Podcast Live launch event on Sunday, Dunlop said his team was “under a bit of pressure”.

 “Don’t get me wrong, they’re under a bit of pressure because it’s hard,” he said.